As Arctic warming accelerates, permafrost thaw hits Red Dog mine with $20 million bill - Alaska Public Media

 Recent state helicopter surveys of the watershed surrounding Red Dog have documented unusual levels of cloudy water in area streams that, in one case, interfered with fish counts by the Alaska Department of Fish and Game.

 While global warming appears to present an increasing threat to both Alaska communities and businesses, with public infrastructure costs projected in the billions of dollars, Gov. Mike Dunleavy’s administration has downplayed the significance of the problem.
-Last year, the governor disbanded a task force charged with guiding the state’s response to climate change.
+Last year, the governor disbanded a task force charged with guiding Alaska’s response to climate change — though the state departments of environmental conservation and natural resources have closely tracked Red Dog’s water problems and issued weekly status reports.

 “Personally, I think there’s things that we can all do,” Hall said.
 “And I’m quite proud of a company that’s willing to put their commitments down in writing about what we’re doing to try to combat climate change.”